 Fern Freud is one of rural England’s social media rising stars.
 She is helping to revolutionise the ancient craft of foraging and is giving it a mouth-wateringly enticing new look.
 An ex-marketing girl, she loves the woods, loves to cook with flowers, and wants a TV show.
-We think promoting the Slow Life, reconnecting with nature in this lovely peaceful and meditative way is a magical way forward.
-We hope that all of you reading this can take her words forward and create a more healthy life post Coronavirus.
+We think she’s just ace.
+Her work promoting ‘The Slow Life’, reconnecting with nature in this lovely peaceful and meditative way is a magical way forward, full of hope in this time of angst and climate uncertainty.
+We hope that all of you reading this can take her words forward.

 We are very happy to help her on her way.

-Hopefully Fern will be running foraging classes in the New Forest sometime in 2020.
+Hopefully Fern will be running foraging classes in the New Forest sometime in the future.

 Fern , tell us about how you got interested in foraging?